 ● This was SHR’s 26th NASCAR Cup Series victory with Ford.
 The team won its first race with Ford when Busch captured the 2017 Daytona 500.

 ● This was Ford’s series-leading 13th NASCAR Cup Series win of the season and its 699th all-time Cup Series victory.

 ● This was Ford’s series-leading 41st NASCAR Cup Series victory at Michigan and its sixth straight.
 In addition to Harvick’s wins (August 2018, August 2019, Saturday’s FireKeepers Casino 400 and today’s Consumers Energy 400) and Bowyer’s win in June 2018, Joey Logano won in June 2019.
 This is Ford’s longest win streak at Michigan, beating its previous streak of five when Rusty Wallace and Dale Jarrett combined to sweep in 1996 and then Ernie Irvan and Mark Martin did the same in 1997.
 Martin capped the streak with his second straight Michigan win in June 1998.

 ● Today’s victory keeps the Michigan Heritage Trophy in Ford’s hands for a third straight year.
 The Michigan Heritage Trophy recognizes the winning manufacturer after each NASCAR Cup Series win at the track.
 The trophy signifies the tradition, excellence and manufacturer rivalry in the racing community.

 Cole Custer, Driver of the No. 41 HaasTooling.com/Jacob Construction Ford Mustang for Stewart-Haas Racing:

-The second event of the NASCAR Cup Series doubleheader at Michigan is the Consumers Energy 400 on Sunday.
-The race starts at 4:30 p.m.
-EDT with live coverage provided by NBCSN and SiriusXM NASCAR Radio.
+The next event on the NASCAR Cup Series schedule is the Go Bowling 235 on Sunday, Aug.
+16 on the road course at Daytona (Fla.)
+International Speedway.
+The race begins at 3 p.m.
+EDT with coverage on NBC and SiriusXM NASCAR Radio.